nknabin/nknabin.github.io/docs/_posts/2022-05-23-install-virtualbox.md

   $ sudo apt install virtualbox -y
   ```

 After this, you are ready to go.
 Launch VirtualBox by searching in programs or from a terminal by typing virtualbox.

 ### After installation

-#### Add your user to vboxusers group
+#### Add your user to vboxusers group<br>
 The group vboxusers is created when VirtualBox is installed.
 Use the command below to add your user to that group.

 ```